rockchalkwushock/codybrunner.me/src/content/posts/2017-10-05/automating-with-circleci.md

 > _Many thanks to [Mark Erikson](https://twitter.com/acemarke) for showing me how to use `yarn why` to find out why a dependency is being used and to the Yarn team for this nifty feature!_

-In the below I check to see if this is the _production branch_ and check for vulnerabilities; any other branch regardless if there is a fail will pass the step with `|| true` for sake of _getting sh\*t done_ (I can always go look at the logs before pushing to production to see if nsp has been catching issues.
+In the below I check to see if this is the _production branch_ and check for vulnerabilities; any other branch regardless if there is a fail will pass the step with `|| true` for sake of _getting $@#% done_ (I can always go look at the logs before pushing to production to see if nsp has been catching issues.
 A quick aside, you can write `bash` directly into your YAML or reference an external script `command: bash ./some_script.sh`.

 For more information on Node Security Platform visit their [website](https://nodesecurity.io/).